Infinite circle packings on surfaces with conical singularities: Circle packing a finite triangulation with cones

 \begin{remark} The metrics $h_{\widehat K,\Theta}$ and $ h_{X,\Theta}$ are a priori unrelated.
 In particular, it is not clear whether $ h_{X,\Theta}$ supports a circle packing in the combinatorics of $\widehat K$.
 However, if the conformal structure $X_{\widehat K}$ underlying $h_{\widehat K,\Theta}$ happens to coincide with $X$, then the two metrics are the same.
 See \S\ref{sec: prescribe conformal} for examples in which the complex structure can be prescribed and the two metrics coincide. \end{remark}

 In order to prove Theorem~\ref{thm:combinatorial conical uniformization}, we need to establish a combinatorial relationship between the triangulation and the cone angles.
+(Note that throughout the paper we are assuming that triangulations are simplicial.
+This is especially relevant in the next two proofs.)
 Let $\widehat K$ be any triangulation of the closed surface $\bar S$, with $p_i\in \widehat K^{(0)}$.
 The choice of $\Theta$ gives rise to a natural labelling of the vertices of $K$, which can be encoded in the function

 Given a collection of vertices $V\subseteq \widehat K^{(0)}$ let us consider $\mathcal F_V=\{ F\in \widehat K^{(2)} \ | \ F^{(0)}\cap V \neq \varnothing\}$, i.e., the collection of $2$-faces of $\widehat K$ with at least a vertex in $V$.
 Let $F_V=|\mathcal F_V|$ be the number of such faces, and let $X_V=\cup_{F\in \mathcal F_V}F$ the subcomplex of $\widehat K$ induced by them.